Design Philosophy – Natural Building

 Profile – Meghan Hanson, AIA, LEED AP, CPHC

 NDA was started in 2008 by Meghan Hanson.
-Meghan received a Master of Architecture degree from Montana State University in 2002.
-She achieved her accredited professional (LEED AP) credential in 2004.
+Meghan received a Master of Architecture degree from Montana State University in 2002 and achieved her accredited professional (LEED AP) credential in 2004.
 Prior to founding NDA, she worked from 2002-2007 with Carney Architects in Jackson, Wyoming, where she was involved in the design and construction administration of numerous projects, including the Laurance S. Rockefeller Preserve which received the first LEED Platinum rating in a National Park and the state of Wyoming.
 Meghan also worked from 2007-2008 at Plan One Architects in Driggs, Idaho, where she coordinated schematic design through construction documents for the Pearl at Jackson, a mixed-use building in Jackson, Wyoming which achieved a LEED Silver rating.
+In 2012 Meg became a Certified Passive House Consultant (CPHC).